-> China Yunnan Airlines took delivery of 5 CRJ-200ERs from November 2001.
-These transferred to China Eastern when it acquired China Yunnan's assets and lasted until April 2013 when they were retired by the then China Eastern Yunnan Airlines arm of the company.
+China Yunnan Airlines took delivery of 6 CRJ-200ERs from November 2001.
+Five of these transferred to China Eastern when it acquired China Yunnan's assets and lasted until April 2013 when they were retired by the then China Eastern Yunnan Airlines arm of the company.
 They had been used to operate a thrice-daily air bus service between smaller cities like Baoshan, Lincang and Zhaotong as well as open routes to Chongqing, Tianjin and other destinations.
 They even in 2002/03 were used to open international services from Kunming to Mandalay and Rangoon.

-> In part 2 we'll look at how the battle between Embraer and Bombardier developed in the 2000s.
+In part 2 we'll look at how the battle between Embraer and Bombardier developed in the 2000s.

 Ge, L. November 2013.
 Shanghai Airlines Retires Its CRJ Fleet.
 China Aviation Daily